Healthcare mobile app development for doctors

 Source: iprescribe.com

-Core features of e-prescription applications
+Core features of e-prescription apps:

-• drug reference database
+• Comprehensive drug reference database (e.g., RxNorm)

-• CRM integration
+• EHR, CMS, and CRM integration

-• electronic prior authorization
+• Electronic prior authorization

 To integrate mobile medical applications with individual devices or existing healthcare ecosystems, developers use the best medical APIs, which are secure ready-made solutions that allow users to store and access health data.
 There are a great number of medical APIs that serve different purposes.
 They can help you create a medical app for iOS and Android.
 Let’s list some of them.